francisco-rodriguez-cuenca/reinforcement_learning_tracker/20230409/DemonstrationLearning_Survey.md

 * Disadvantages:
   * Requires a good framework for creating the dataset and estimating the policy.
 * The authors argue that the researchers focus should be on benchmarks and datasets.

+## 2. Problem Definition

+* Demonstration Learning is a mixture of Supervised Learning and Reinforcement Learning.
+The goal of Demonstration learning is to have an agent perform a task by learning from interactions demonstrated by an expert demonstrator and recorded in a dataset.
+* In Demonstration learning, the agent has access to a dataset of $N$ demonstrations.
+Each demonstration is the sequence of visited states and the respective actions chosen by the expert demonstrator.
+The agent's policy is estimated from the behaviours shown in the dataset.
+* Types of Demonstration Learning:
+  * __Behaviour cloning__:
+    * Family of methods where the policy is trained to ouput the demonstrated action for a given state.
+    * The problem becomes a classification for discrete action spaces or a regression for continuous action spaces.
+  * __Inverse Reinforcement Learning__:
+    * Demonstration are used to formulate a reward function.
+    * Reinforcement Learning in which the agent is rewarded for how similar the action is to the one in the dataset for a given state
+  * __Offline Reinforcement Learning__:
+    * The demonstrations include the environment rewards in addition to states and actions.
+    * The policy is learned by maximizing the accumulated reward for all trajectories.
+    * The goal is to learn by interacting with the dataset and generalize instead of naively imitate the expert demonstrator.